SansGuidon/bookmarks/README.md

 * [Dunbar's number](https://en.wikipedia.org/wiki/Dunbar%27s_number) - is a suggested cognitive limit to the number of people with whom one can maintain stable social relationships—relationships in which an individual knows who each person is and how each person relates to every other person.
 * [Simon Wardley](http://blog.gardeviance.org/2015/03/on-pioneers-settlers-town-planners-and.html) - (2015) On Pioneers, Settlers, Town Planners and Theft.
 * [Xiao Ma](https://medium.com/open-sourced-thoughts/code-life-1a44121290a1) - (2015) Code • Life | We are already doing these things to our code, why not do them to ourselves?
-* [coreight](https://coreight.com/content/bonnes-habitudes-developpeurs) - :fr: [FR] (2016) Les bonnes habitudes de développeurs à appliquer dans sa vie quotidienne
+* [Matthieu Lesne aka coreight](https://coreight.com/content/bonnes-habitudes-developpeurs) - :fr: [FR] (2016) Les bonnes habitudes de développeurs à appliquer dans sa vie quotidienne
 * [Jeff Atwood](https://blog.codinghorror.com/we-make-shitty-software-with-bugs/) - (2004) We Make Shitty Software..
 With Bugs! | Software is a process, it's never finished, it's always evolving.
 * [Fred Hébert](https://ferd.ca/the-hitchhiker-s-guide-to-the-unexpected.html) - (2018) The Hitchhiker's Guide to the Unexpected | about clean architecture, and making things easier
 * [Isaac Asimov](http://chem.tufts.edu/AnswersInScience/RelativityofWrong.htm) - (1989) The Relativity of Wrong